Jeffrey D. Roberts

 Professional Associations, Affiliations, and Community Involvement

-Jeffrey is an active member of the Indiana State Bar Association and Indianapolis Bar Association.
+Jeffrey is an active member of the Indiana State Bar Association and Carmel Bar Association.
 He was appointed to, and currently serves on, the Well House Society Advisory Board for the Indiana University Foundation on the Bloomington campus.

 Gibson v.
 M & M Service Station Equip.
 Specialist, Inc., No. 1:06-cv-00861, 2009 WL 899660 (S.D.
 Ind.
 Mar.
 30, 2009) (employment law).